SijieCai/redux-prim/README.md

 ## Updater

 Updater is the most important feature of redux-prim.
 These functions should represent an abstraction of the data operations, so that we can quickly implement business logic on this abstraction.
-For example, the `setState` of the above example is a built-in `updater`, and you will find that it generates a `action` that conforms to `SFA` and is processed by the corresponding `reducer` function.
+For example, the `setState` of the above example is a built-in `updater`, and you will find that it generates a `action` that conforms to `FSA` and is processed by the corresponding `reducer` function.

 ```javascript
 {